Skip to content

 </osc>

-In casparcg.config set the <media-path> to the local path to the directory.
+In the server's casparcg.config file, set the <media-path> to point directly to your local media directory.

 <?xml version="1.0" encoding="UTF-8"?>